ellakoa/postcard-poem/content/posts/from-a-hill-top.md

   or in the woods hugging a tree.

   Today, my happy place is ‘here’.
-  Sitting, looking far and looking near.
+  Looking far and looking near.

   Finding the stillness within
   Feeling the air on my skin